Skip to main content

 Published literature supports digitized spiral analysis as an objective, quantitative endpoint across these neurological conditions.
 NeuroQuantix standardizes this evidence base into a regulatory-grade platform that delivers pre-specified endpoints for your specific indication.
 Each condition produces a characteristic kinematic signature that objective measurement can identify and quantify.

-Built on 300+ peer-reviewed studies spanning 44 years of research.
+Built on 300+ peer-reviewed studies spanning more than three decades of research.
 Our scoping review of 120 studies in Movement Disorders Clinical Practice maps the full evidence base.

 Supported by Published Literature